neondatabase/website/next/content/docs/tutorial/data-recovery-with-branching.md

 | 1 | Air Zoom Alphafly    | Scream Green/Bright Crimson/Honeydew/Black   |
 ```

-Whoops! 😬

-It looks like we used the wrong command and accidentally deleted the majority of our data.
-The whole team is in a panic because you ran the command on production data and now the only available shoe on the website is the `Air Zoom Alphafly`.
+Now, you are in a panic because the only available shoe on your website is the `Air Zoom Alphafly`.

-But don’t worry.
-You got this!
+With Neon, you can recover from a scenario like this very easily.

 ## Recover the lost data